Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Space-time metric and the conservation equations

-and as it can be shown that $u=v/\sqrt{1-\lambda\Omega}$ (where $u$ is the advective velocity i.e. the radial velocity of the fluid measured in frame which co-rotates with the fluid such that $v^r=u/\sqrt{g_{rr}(1-u^2)}$, see \cite{gammie-popham}), $v_t$ can be obtained as
+hence the advective velocity $u$ is related to the three velocity $v$ through $u=v/\sqrt{1-\lambda\Omega}$ (The advective velocity, i.e. the radial velocity of the fluid is measured in a frame which co-rotates with the fluid such that $v^r=u/\sqrt{g_{rr}(1-u^2)}$, see \cite{gammie-popham}).
+We find